 I work out of our office on One Market Street in San Francisco.
 My standup-desk is right across from our Gallery at One Market.
 One of our newer exhibits is called Powers of Design.
 It was first featured at the Technology Entertainment & Design (TED) conference last year.
 Powers of Design depicts the size of everything from the inconceivably small to the mind-blowingly large.
 I thought I'd cover the exhibit elements, one at a time, over the next few months.
 I am starting small and am working my way up.
-On Monday we talked about our friends, protons and neutrons, so now let's move up the ladder one notch in terms of magnitude.
+On Monday we talked about our friends, protons, and neutrons, so now let's move up the ladder one notch regarding magnitude.

 Atomic Nucleus of a Uranium Atom

 As we take the first tentative steps on our journey of scale, we arrive at some of the very building blocks (even though they look round) of existence.
 The atomic nucleus is the dense region consisting of positively charged protons and electrically neutral neutrons at the center of the basic unit of matter, the atom.

 Almost all of an atom’s mass is located in its nucleus, the rest provided by its orbiting cloud of negatively charged electrons.
 The diameter of the nucleus ranges from 1.75 fm for hydrogen—the diameter of a single proton—to about 15 fm for the heaviest atoms, such as uranium.

 On Monday when I covered the proton, and its size was about 1.6 femtometers, not knowing what a femtometer was, I thought "1.6 femtometers -- really?
 Why didn't scientists just make it 1.0 femtometers and define a femtometer as the size of a proton, much like the Celsius scale was defined for water?"
 A femtometer is a metric unit of length equal to one quadrillionth of a meter.
 Realizing that, it all makes sense.
 It's like the old saying "A billion fentomillions saved, is a billion fentomillions earned."